 Delivered through in-person, expert-led trainings across States, Territories, and the District of Columbia, PSG provides evidence-based strategies for reducing the risk of firearm-related fatalities and targets cultural norm change regarding secure firearm storage.
 The trainings include practical education on: fatal injury/accident/suicide prevention facts, the impact of secure firearm storage on harmful behaviors, common misperceptions of firearm security, and methods of secure storage.

-If interested in learning more about Project Safe Guard (PSG), or bringing a PSG training to your Unit/Wing, please email us at csts-ng-psg-team-ggg@usuhs.edu and CC mercedes.l.mcwaters.civ@army.mil.
-We will respond within [X] business days.
+If interested in learning more about Project Safe Guard (PSG), or bringing a PSG training to your Unit/Wing, please email us at csts-ng-psg-team-ggg@usuhs.edu and cc Dr. Mercedes McWaters at mercedes.l.mcwaters.civ@army.mil.

 Project Safe Guard (PSG) is an evidence-based primary prevention initiative developed to reduce firearm-related harm among National Guard service members and their families.
 The program promotes secure firearm storage as a key strategy for increasing environmental safety and reducing the risk of suicide, accidental injury, and other forms of violence.